 Bay Shore is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Bay Shore in 2018 was $43,883, which is upper middle income relative to New York and the nation.
-This equates to an annual income of $175,532 for a family of four.
+The per capita income in Bay Shore in 2022 was $40,727, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $162,908 for a family of four.
 However, Bay Shore contains both very wealthy and poor people as well.

 Bay Shore is an extremely ethnically-diverse town.
 The people who call Bay Shore home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Bay Shore, accounting for 38.90% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Bay Shore residents report their race to be White, followed by Black or African-American.
-Bay Shore also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.16% of the town’s residents.
-Important ancestries of people in Bay Shore include Irish, Italian, German, English, and Haitian.
+Important ancestries of people in Bay Shore include Irish, Italian, German, Polish, and Haitian.

 The most common language spoken in Bay Shore is English.
 Other important languages spoken here include Spanish and French.